tszydlo/fogml_sdk/README.md

   * header files for the reinforcement learning source code generated with FogML

 Examples:
-* Arduino - an application that detects anomalies and classifies the fan rotation speed
+* Arduino - application that detects anomalies and classifies the fan rotation speed
   * https://github.com/tszydlo/FogML-Arduino
-* Zephyr OS - an application that detects gestures performed by the device
+* Zephyr OS - application that detects gestures performed by the device
   * WiP